Gua Sha For Rosacea & Glowing Skin

-To remove my makeup, I like to use May Lindstrom The Pendulum Potion.
+To remove my makeup, I like to use one of my own concoctions: Skin Blessings.

 Step 2: Mist Yourself

 I have sensitive rosacea-prone skin, so I love an organic rose water that doesn’t contain alcohol.
 I’m a bit of a floral water addict, and, since I’m stocked like an apothecary, I have one of every kind.
-So, I’ll alternate between Witch hazel, Lavender and Rose.
+I created this Soothing Flower Water specifically for rosacea.

 Step 3: Oil Yourself Up

-Next, your skin is ready for an oil serum.
+Next, your skin is ready for an oil serum or balm.
 Be generous with your oil, but don’t overdo it.
 You want your gua sha tool to glide effortlessly but not slide out of control.